Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: Introduction

+Our second point of focus concerns the interaction between the two stages of our model.
+More specifically, we will investigate the incentives for the agents to submit, or not, proposals during the shortlisting stage, because of the potential impact on the final budget allocation.
+The typical example of strategic behaviour here would be for an agent not to propose to build a fountain on the main square because another similar project is also proposed by someone else and the votes would be split between the two projects, preventing any of them to be selected eventually.
+To this end, we introduce the notion of \emph{first-stage strategy-proofness} and analyse how it depends on both the information available to participants and the choice of aggregation rules used during the two stages.

-\myparagraph{Related work.} Most prior research of a formal nature regarding normative concerns in PB has focused on the allocation stage only.
-For example, \citet{GKSA19} discuss strategic behaviour, \citet{ALT18} discuss proportionality, and \citet{JST20} enrich the basic framework to be able to account for complementarity and substitutability of projects.
-Much of this work takes inspiration from the literature on multiwinner voting \citep{FSST17}, exploiting the fact that electing a committee of $k$ representatives is isomorphic to selecting projects for funding when each project costs 1~dollar and the budget limit is $k$~dollars.
-In this paper, we discuss allocation rules proposed by \citet{GKSA19} and \citet{TaFa19}, and we complement the analysis of incentives to strategise given by the first group of authors.
+\paragraph{Related work.} Most prior research of a formal nature regarding PB has focused on the allocation stage only \citep{ReMa23}.
+Topics are ranging from concrete rules \citep{TaFa19, REH20}, to strategic behaviour \citep{GKSA19}, or proportionality \citep{ALT18, PPS21, BFLMP23}.
+Much of this work takes inspiration from the literature on multi-winner voting \citep{FSST17}, exploiting the fact that electing a committee of $k$ representatives is isomorphic to selecting projects when each project costs 1~dollar and the budget limit is $k$~dollars.

-We are not aware of any formal work regarding the shortlisting stage in PB, but there are still links to multiwinner voting, where the term `shortlisting' is used in two different senses: either to emphasise that exactly $k$ candidates are to be elected \citep{FSST17}, or to refer to the problem of electing a set of variable size \citep{Kilg16,FST20,LaMa20}.
-Only the latter problem is related to shortlisting for PB, and also this problem does not involve costs or a budget limit, as is the case for PB.
-We note that \citet{LaMa20} also discuss connections to clustering algorithms.
+We are not aware of any formal work regarding the shortlisting stage in PB.
+Having said this, also for this aspect of PB there are certain parallels to multi-winner voting.
+Note that in multi-winner voting the term `shortlisting' is used in two different senses: either to emphasise that choosing a set of $k$ candidates is but a first step in making a final decision \citep{FSST17}, or to refer to the problem of electing a set of variable size \citep{Kilg16, FST20, LaMa20}.
+Only the latter is formally related to shortlisting for PB (but does not involve costs or a budget limit).
+Note that its connections to clustering techniques have already been developed \citep{LaMa20}.